Terms & Conditions

 The Customer must inspect the goods directly after delivery.
 Possible defects or missing parts must be made known to Dadsons within 8 days after the delivery.
 In such a case, Dadsons shall as soon as possible proceed with repairs or deliver a replacement or the missing part.
 Reclamations do not suspend the payment obligation and do not give the Customer the right to compensation for delay damage or to refuse the delivery.

-A 5-year guarantee is provided for the goods.
+A 5-year guarantee is provided for the goods if the wood material is treated with the right certificated paints every year.
 This means that, if there is an instance of demonstrable materials or manufacturing errors, Dadsons must at its discretion, replace or repair the defective parts free of charge, or that Dadsons will refund the net amount of the invoice for the defective parts, without there being any obligation to pay compensation for damages on its side.

 Complaints will not be processed and the guarantee becomes forfeit if: